Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-tables.md

 ## Format a table

-The following code sample specifies the format for

-sets the fill color

-specifies different
-fill colors for the header row of a table, the body of the table, the second row of the table, and the first column of the table.\
+The following code sample applies formatting to a table.
+It specifies different fill colors for the header row of the table, the body of the table, the second row of the table, and the first column of the table.
+For information about the properties you can use to specify format, see [RangeFormat Object (JavaScript API for Excel)](../../reference/excel/rangeformat.md).

 ```js
 Excel.run(function (context) {